wesk124/redis_on_xen/README.md

 Redis on Xen is to run redis servers on several
 Xen guests and benchmark these server on dom0.
+I am currently using the default parameters for redis benchmark.

 ## Installation

-The user should prepare Xen, delpoy Xen vm(s), and download redis in dom0 first.
-After clone this repo you will have a redis-3.2.3.
+The user should prepare Xen, delpoy Xen vm(s), start them and download redis in dom0 first.
+(After clone this repo you will have a redis-3.2.3.)

 ## Usage

-Need to copy the binaries to each vm.
+"./prepare.sh"